Start Learning Free

 Think about car insurance.
 The company collects a premium from millions of drivers every month.
 Most of those drivers never crash, so most of those premiums are pure profit.
 Yes, a few drivers wreck and the company pays out big.
 But across everyone, the steady stream of small premiums more than covers the rare large payout.
 The odds are on the seller's side.

 An option seller plays the same game.
-They collect premium after premium, knowing most options expire worthless, accepting that once in a while one moves against them and stings.
+They collect premium after premium, knowing that most of the time the buyer never gets the move they need, and accepting that once in a while one does and it stings.
 There is even a second tailwind: options lose value as expiration gets closer, and that decay works for the seller.
 (We give that effect its own lesson later, called theta.)

 When I was advising clients, the ones itching to sell options were almost never the brand-new ones, and that was the right instinct.
 Selling has a real place, and there are careful versions where you already own the shares or set the cash aside, which cap the danger and which later lessons walk through.
 But the plain version asks you to accept a small, sure reward in front of a risk that can run much larger.
 That is a fine trade once you understand it, and a trap before you do.
 So for now, simply knowing the seller exists, and seeing how their side mirrors yours, is exactly enough.

-- Sellers profit like an insurance company, collecting many small premiums because most options expire worthless.
+• Sellers profit like an insurance company, collecting many small premiums because the move a buyer needs usually never comes.

 Pop Quiz